 Mr. Duncker joined Goldman Sachs & Company in 1982 and first worked in St. Louis, and then Chicago.
 Moving to New York, be became Vice President in 1986, and was named Partner in 1996. before retiring from the company in 2001.

 Mr. Duncker is the Founder and Trustee of the C. Steven Duncker Foundation, which is dedicated to providing educational opportunities to disadvantaged children.
-He serves on several boards, including the Thoroughbred Owners and Breeders’ Association, The Jockey Club Information Systems, and Equibase, Inc. Also, he is an avid thoroughbred owner and breeder, racing in New York, New Jersey, Kentucky and Florida.
+He serves on several boards, including The Jockey Club, The Jockey Club Information Systems, and Equibase, Inc. Also, he is an avid thoroughbred owner and breeder, racing in New York, New Jersey, Kentucky and Florida.

 Mr. Duncker received a bachelor’s degree, Cum Laude, from Duke University in 1980; and earned a Master of Management (M.M.), Finance, from the J.L.
 Kellogg Graduate School of Management, Northwestern University in 1982.